pivotbio/genome_problem/README.markdown

 # Examples

-Reference genome GATCTA and Target genome ATC will have 2 matches at the 0th and 3rd index.
+Reference genome GATCTA and Target genome ATC will have 2 matches at the 0th and 3rd indexs.

 Reference genome ATCCT and Target genome ATC will have 1 match at the 0th index.

-Reference genome CATATGGGCAT and Target genome CAT will have 3 matches at the 0th, 3rd, 8th index
+Reference genome CATATGGGCAT and Target genome CAT will have 3 matches at the 0th, 3rd, 8th indexs

+Reference genome ACTACTACT and Target genome ACTACT will have 2 matches at the 0th, and 3rd indexs

 # Details